ashtonw7/writing-with-no-purpose/posts/yeti.md

 title: "Going on a Yeti Hunt"
 slug: 'yeti'
 author: 'Ashton Winters'
-quote: 'I headed off to the mountains to find a cave.
-The thing about yetis is that they usually live in caves.
-Yetis love to hang out in a good cave.
-Hey all power to them, but you wouldn’t catch me dead hanging out in a cave all day.
+quote: 'Yetis love to hang out in a good cave.
+Hey, all power to them, but you wouldn’t catch me dead hanging out in a cave all day.
 Hard to meet girls when your home is a cave.
 I’ve learned that lesson.'
 date: '26 Feb 2023'
 ---